 Not everyone can be a Data Visualisation Analyst.
 This is because not everyone has the requisite qualification, skills, or attributes.

-However, if you have these, Data Visualisation Analyst may be the right role right for you, but you must consider whether it is right fit for your personality.
+However, if you have these, Data Visualisation Analyst may be the right role right for you, but you must consider whether it is the right fit for your personality.
 For example: if you major in statistics or computer science, enjoy working with numbers, and enjoy simplifying information with visual representations, then being a Data Visualisation Analyst may be your calling.

 When a data visualisation job is available, it is usually in one of four positions.